 What advice would you give to women who have undergone a mastectomy or double mastectomy and are unsure about natural breast reconstruction?

 I would recommend that women look at lots of pictures.
 I would recommend that they ask specific questions to other women who have undergone the procedure.
-I found so much great information from the women at the FORCE.
+I found so much great information from the women at the (opens in a new tab).
 I would also encourage them to not be afraid to travel to another city to get the procedure that they really desire.
 I have three children and a very busy entrepreneur husband.
 It was A LOT of work to organize all the friends, family and babysitters needed to care for my family while I was out of town for my surgery.
 It was all so very worth it.

 In what ways has breast cancer both negatively and positively affected your life?

 I feel very blessed to be one of the women who actually knows what cancer was coming after me and be able to eliminate that risk before it knocked on my door.
 My grandmother was a breast cancer survivor.
-She was not lucky enough to be able to have had natural breast reconstruction and now as a grown woman I am able to see how that must have affected her life so dramatically.
+She was not lucky enough to be able to have had (opens in a new tab) and now as a grown woman I am able to see how that must have affected her life so dramatically.
 My aunt died from complications of her chemotherapy that was treating her breast cancer.
 My mom was smart enough to have a bilateral and reconstruction before they found cancer but ironically she already had it growing in her breast undetected.
 My BRCA status has taught me how to face something ugly in the face and not be afraid of it but battle it with the best army I could find.